-In this guide, I’ll give you the steps you can take to become a PPC specialist.
+In this guide, you’ll learn the steps to become a PPC specialist.

 PPC specialists are responsible for planning, creating, and optimizing pay-per-click (PPC) advertising campaigns.

 They often work at digital marketing agencies, managing campaigns for multiple clients.
 You can also find PPC specialists working for a company or as freelance digital marketing professionals.

 The position has a wide variety of responsibilities.
 Some of the main functions of a PPC specialist include:

 - Keyword research – PPC specialists research keywords for targeting in their ad campaigns.